Little Free Library: Zoning regulations

-Little Free Libraries are typically welcomed by communities; if zoning problems arise, however, local governments often work with residents to find solutions.
+Little Free Libraries are typically welcomed by communities; if zoning problems arise, local governments often work with residents to find solutions.

 In late 2012, the village of Whitefish Bay, Wisconsin, denied permission to potential Little Free Library projects and required that an existing Little Free Library be removed because of a village ordinance that prohibited structures in front yards.
 Village trustees also worried about inappropriate material being placed in the boxes.
 However, in August 2013, the village approved a new ordinance that specifically allowed Little Free Library boxes to be put up on private property.

 On June 17, 2015 Portland, Oregon Mayor Charlie Hales declared it "Little Community Kiosk day" in response to community confusion over right-of-way rules.
 On that day, he and the Portland City Council amended city code to allow for community kiosks such as Little Free Libraries in neighborhoods.

 In June 2014, city officials in Leawood, Kansas shut down a Little Free Library under a city ordinance prohibiting detached structures.
 The family of Spencer Collins, the nine-year-old boy who built the structure, created a Facebook page to support the amendment of Leawood's city code.
 Another resident of the city who erected a Little Free Library was threatened with a $25 fine.
 In July, the city council unanimously approved a temporary moratorium to permit Little Free Libraries on private property.

 On January 29, 2015, the Metropolitan Planning Commission in Shreveport, Louisiana shut down a Little Free Library.
 Zoning administrator Alan Clarke said that city ordinances permitted libraries only in commercial zones and that the one that was shut down had “bothered someone.”
 The following month, the city council temporarily legalized book exchange boxes until the zoning ordinances could be amended to permanently allow them.

 In North America, Little Free Libraries, and, implicitly, other public bookcases, have been criticized for being placed mostly in neighborhoods of wealthier, well-educated people, where there are already high-quality traditional public libraries nearby.
 The commentator encourages groups to assist neighborhoods where such facilities are lacking.

-In the August/September 2022 issue of Reason magazine, reporter Christian Britschgi wrote on how Little Free Library is leading the pushback against cumbersome and overreaching zoning regulations in the United States:
+In the August/September 2022 issue of Reason magazine, reporter Christian Britschgi wrote on Little Free Library's impact as part of a movement against cumbersome and overreaching zoning regulations in the United States: